-U.S. housing starts and permits rebounded in February from record lows, rising for the first time in 10 months, according to data on Tuesday that gave a glimmer of hope for the recession-hit economy.
+New U.S. housing starts and permits unexpectedly rebounded in February, according to data on Tuesday that provided a rare dose of good news for the recession-hit economy and fractured housing market.

-The Commerce Department said housing starts jumped 22.2 percent to an annual rate of 583,000 units last month from 477,000 units in January.
-It was the biggest percentage rise since January 1990 and the first gain since April.
+The Commerce Department said housing starts jumped 22.2 percent to a seasonally adjusted annual rate of 583,000 units from 477,000 units in January.
+That was the biggest percentage rise since January 1990 and also marked the first increase since last April.

-The statement at the end of the meeting, expected after 2:15 p.m.
-EDT on Wednesday will be scrutinized for clues on the central bank's readiness to start buying long-term U.S. government debt to bolster other efforts to jump-start an economy that has been mired in recession since December 2007.
+But the statement at the end of the meeting on Wednesday will be scrutinized for clues on the central bank's readiness to start buying Treasuries to boost its efforts to jump-start an economy in recession since December 2007.

-New building permits, which give a sense of builders' home construction plans, rose 3.0 percent to 547,000 units last month from 531,000 units in January.
-Like the rise in starts, the increase was the first since April of last year.
+New building permits, which give a sense of future home construction, rose 3.0 percent to 547,000 units, from 531,000 units in January.
+That also marked the first advance in permits since April last year.

-With the housing market at the center of the financial and economic meltdown, some measure of stability in the sector is widely seen as crucial to rescuing the economy.
+The housing market is at the center of the financial and economic meltdown and bringing some measure of stability to the sector is crucial to rescuing the economy.

-Compared with the same period last year, producer prices were 1.3 percent lower, the largest fall since a 1.8 percent decline in September 2002, reflecting a big drop in energy costs.
+Compared with the same period last year, producer prices were 1.3 percent lower, the largest fall since a 1.8 percent decline in September 2002.

 Core producer prices, which exclude energy and food costs, rose 0.2 percent in February compared with a forecast for a 0.1 percent increase.
 This followed a 0.4 percent rise in January.
 Core producer prices were 4.0 percent higher measured on a year-over-year basis.

 A moderating in price increases for energy goods limited the rise in the headline PPI index in February, the data showed.
 Energy goods rose by 1.3 percent in February after climbing 3.7 percent the month before.